Dr. Henderson Lewis, Jr.

 Superintendent of Schools

-Before serving as superintendent in Orleans Parish, Dr. Lewis achieved measurable growth and gains as superintendent of East Feliciana Parish Public Schools.
-As a result of his four year strategic plan and leadership, East Feliciana was recognized in the 2012-13 school year by the Louisiana Department of Education as 2nd in the state for elementary student academic growth, raising the bar for classroom teaching and evaluation, and significant gains among low-income students.
+Before serving as superintendent in New Orleans, Dr. Lewis was a celebrated superintendent for East Feliciana Parish, which is just north of Baton Rouge.
+As a result of his four-year strategic plan and leadership, he raised the bar for classroom teaching and evaluation, and made significant gains among low-income students.
+As a result, East Feliciana Public Schools were recognized by the Louisiana Department of Education as 2nd in the state for elementary student academic growth.